You’re sitting there in the coffee shop, sipping your latte, sunshine streaming through the window and someone catches your eye.

 Compliment the waitress: “Your service was excellent today.”

-Start to think of it as giving away small compliment balloons and gratitude bombs wherever you go and notice if there is any difference in how you feel.
+Start to think of it as giving away small signals of good intention wherever you go and notice if there is any difference in how you feel.

 Now, for the advanced bit.